yuki-kimoto/gitprep/README.md

 Even if you have troubles by your mistake, for example "git push -f origin master", you can access all of your git repositories **directory** and fix them.

 All reporitories are yours.
-All repositories exists on **your own server**.
+All repositories exist on **your own server**.

 Open source. **All free**.